Join Our Team

 User adoption measures demonstrate the true benefit of OCM capabilities for the Department of Administrative Services.
 The new Cognos BI deployment achieved adoption rates of 86% for standard reports, providing significant time savings and increasing data quality across the state.
 Change management activities promoted project success by ensuring user adoption, utilization, and proficiency.

-University of Southern California: Lessons Learned on OCM Value
+Large State University: Lessons Learned on OCM Value

 The OCM team helped users acquire proficiency quickly, meeting learner needs through hands-on training and just-in-time video learning segments.
 Below are go-live statistics that illustrate the value of change management capabilities for this on-time, on-budget deployment: